DanTrofimov/university/README.md

-# Theory from informatics lectures - 1-3 semester
+# Theory from informatics lectures

 list of relateted repositories with code from seminars: